AlgoGenesis/C/Mathematical Algorithms/Sieve Of Eratosthenes/Readme.md

 ---

-/*The size of the prime list in the Sieve of Eratosthenes algorithm can be estimated based on the distribution of prime numbers as governed by the **Prime Number Theorem**.
+The size of the prime list in the Sieve of Eratosthenes algorithm can be estimated based on the distribution of prime numbers as governed by the **Prime Number Theorem**.
 Here’s a detailed explanation of how we arrive at this estimation:

 ### 1. **Understanding the Prime Number Theorem**

 The Prime Number Theorem states that the number of prime numbers less than or equal to a given number \( n \) is approximately given by:

-\[
+$$
 \pi(n) \sim \frac{n}{\log(n)}
-\]
+$$

 Where:
 - \( \pi(n) \) is the prime counting function, representing the number of primes less than or equal to \( n \).